 It’s easy to see why the beautiful and dramatic landscape of the Douro Valley was awarded UNESCO World Heritage status.
 In terms of food, wine, scenery, culture and history this place can’t be beaten.

 Almost all winery visits need to be booked ahead of time and it can be tricky to coordinate and organise logistics so for most people, it’s easier and more enjoyable to take an organised tour.

 To avoid crowds and visit some great wineries this would be my first choice for a small group tour.
-The boat trip is optional but I recommend it – you can add it during the booking stage.
-Get 5% off with my promo code: FOX5
+The boat trip is optional but I highly recommend it.

 If you’re looking for a private guided tour of the Douro Valley, tell me what you’re interested in so that I can connect you with the best tour operator.

 If you don’t fancy an organised tour, then my guide to a do-it-yourself day in the Douro wine region gives you all the information you will need to plan and book your day.

 If you bought my self-guided walking tour of Porto’s highlights and you didn’t finish the tour, now would be the time to do so.

 Otherwise, places to visit include the Jardins do Palácio Cristal, which offer great views over the city, Clérigos Tower, Palácio da Bolsa and the 12th century cathedral.